Raman5837/MemeCreator/README.md

-# Thing We'll Be Doing
+# Thing I've Done In This Project
-1. We Are Fetching Meme Template Using ImgFlip API
+1. I'm Fetching Meme Template Using ImgFlip API
-2. We've Made A Landing Page For Our Website
+2. I've Made A Landing Page For Our Website
-3. We've A Card Component To Display  Meme Template
+3. I've Made A Card Component To Display  Meme Template
 4. One Editing Page, Where We'll Edit Our Meme And From There We Can Share Or Download It.

 ## Available Scripts